frausto/jquery-isolatepage/README.md

 IsolatePage JQuery Plugin
 ================================

 A plugin for managing what javascript gets loaded per page, so your code can remain nice and isolated not being loaded where it's not wanted.
+Get rid of nasty collisions and wasted time spent loading javascript you dont need!

 Installation
 -------------------------